Row-level security (RLS) in Power BI Report Server

 The View as roles window appears, where you see the roles you've created.

-Select a role you created, and then select OK to apply that role.
+Select a role you created.
+Then choose OK to apply that role.

 The report renders the data relevant for that role.